jpowie01/TwitterSentimentAnalysis/README.md

 Twitter Sentiment Analysis
 ==========================

-An example use of sentiment analysis applied to the latest Tweets for given query.
+An example use of sentiment analysis applied to the latest Tweets.
+Application uses LSTM with Attention layer to draw between positive and negative feeback from a given Tweet.
+Also, it can show which words were most impactful during analysis based on internal attention values.

 ## How to run the UI?